asanchez75/JSONDump/README.md

 ## Description

-given a set of N-Quad / N-Triple files, this script uses spark to read all files as an RDD and process them.
+Given a set of N-Quad / N-Triple files, this script uses spark to read all files as an RDD and processes them.
-It generates one json entry per resource that contains all the property / value pairs from the triples with this resource as a subject and save it in one line.
+For every subject in all RDF files, it generates a one-line JSON.

 Example input:
 ```